manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 Close the settings and open the Obsidian command palette to run `Citations: Refresh citation database`.
 ### Insert your first citation

-That that Zotero an Obsidian are configured, create a new markdown file and do the following:
+Now that Zotero and Obsidian are configured, create a new markdown file and do the following:

 - Place the cursor anywhere in the file
 - From the command palette run `Citations: Insert Markdown citation`
 - This will show a popup from which the citations can be selected.
-- Hit enter to select any of the citations
+- Hit enter to select any of the citations.

  ![images/add-first-citations.gif](images/add-first-citations.gif)
 This will insert the citation key in the [Pandoc Citation syntax](https://pandoc.org/chunkedhtml-demo/8.20-citation-syntax.html): `[@key]`.
-See the linked documenation for how this syntax works.
+See the linked documentation for how this syntax works.
 The following patterns are what I personally use most of the time:
 - Citation with page number: `[@smith1992, p.
 12]`
 - Citation with page number and footnote `[@smith1992, p.
 14, fn.
 2 ]`
 - Multiple citations with page number: `[@smith1992, p.
 12; @jones1992, p.
 5]`